-Every three minutes, one person is diagnosed with a blood cancer.
-Every 10 minutes, someone dies from a blood cancer.
-That’s more than six people each hour, or 144 people each day.
+Every three minutes someone is diagnosed with a life threatening blood disorder.
+Every 9 minutes, someone dies, which is 160 people each day.
 Patients are searching for a cure.
 It could be you.
-Thousands of patients with blood cancers like leukemia and lymphoma, sickle cell and other life-threatening diseases depend on the Be The Match Registry® to find a match to save their life.
+Thousands of these patients depend on the Be The Match registry to find a cure to save their life.

 Patients need donors who are a genetic match (HLA).
 Even with a registry of millions, many patients cannot find a match.
 Donors with diverse racial or ethnic backgrounds are especially needed.

 SAMAR is a network partner of the Be The Match Registry and coordinates blood stem cell drives to add more volunteer donors to the registry, thereby increasing the chances of patients in need finding a matching donor.
 SAMAR focuses on registering all committed life-saving donors, from Caucasians and other ethnically diverse communities.